UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 published: true
 post_date: 2015-08-07 11:42:13
 ---
 The best way to learn about graduate programs at the University of Mary Washington is to attend an information session or another visit opportunity.
-Registration is encouraged, but is not required.
+Registration is encouraged, but is not required for in person sessions. for  except for virtual.
 <h3>Master of Business Administration</h3>
 <a href="https://admissions.umw.edu/register/MBASessionJune2020">Tuesday, June 9</a>

-<strong>MBA Virtual Information Session
+<strong>MBA Virtual Information Session</strong>

+All session are at 12 p.m.<strong>
 </strong><a href="https://admissions.umw.edu/register/MBAVirtualMarch2020">Friday, March 27</a>
 <a href="https://admissions.umw.edu/register/MBAVirtualApril2020">Friday, April 24</a>
 <a href="https://admissions.umw.edu/register/MBAVirtualMay2020">Friday, May 29</a>